fbpx

 The AnalyticTrust platform is running in the Microsoft Azure cloud.
 All access to the web-based interface are via encrypted HTTPS connections.
 Data is stored in Azure SQL Databases and Azure Storage.
 Data stored in databases and in storage are encrypted at rest as well as in transit.

 AnalyticTrust operates with a client interface called ATCC.
-ATCC and the drivers work together to ensure that AnalyticTrust in near real-time has a complete picture of the relevant instrument configuration and measurements performed.
+ATCC and the drivers work together ensuring that AnalyticTrust in near real-time has a complete picture of the relevant instrument configuration and measurements performed.
 ATCC is installed at client network and communicates to AnalyticTrust using WebSocket connections over the HTTPS transport protocol.

 Q-Interline provides the component AnalyticTrust Cloud Client (ATCC).